rainerzufalldererste/llscript/README.md

 # llscript
 ## What is it?
-- A basic custom low level scripting language, with a run-time-environment that can be injected as Shellcode.
+- A basic custom low level scripting language, with a runtime-environment that can be injected as Shellcode.
-- The compiled bytecode can simply be appended to the run-time-environment shellcode to be executed when injected.
+- The compiled bytecode can simply be appended to the runtime-environment shellcode to be executed when injected.
 - Includes a compiler (written in C#), a command line debugger (with custom debug information format) and a shellcode executer.
-- Can also be used as a very small, easily integratable, embedded-friendly run-time-environment for scripts that needs low level access.
+- Can also be used as a very small, easily integratable, embedded-friendly runtime-environment for scripts that needs low level access.
 - Currently only works with Windows x64, but shouldn't be particularly hard to port.

 ## What can it do?